James0711/Blood_Link/README.md

 We shall require the Apache web server to handle all the http requests to the application and also act as reverse proxy for the application
 ### Database
 The database of choice for this application is the SQLite database which makes development easy for a django based project since all the configurations are already created from the django boilerplate code.

+## Technologies
+The following is a list of technologies required to complete this project
+* Django framework
+* SQLite database
+* Bootstrap for dynamic page development
+* Python programming language
+* HTML
+* CSS